What is Voluntary Resignation?

 How do I Voluntarily Resign?

-- You may request to voluntarily resign your license to practice law by completing and filing the Voluntary Resignation Form or in your online license renewal by clicking the Edit button in the License Status box.
+You may request to voluntarily resign your license to practice law in your online license renewal by clicking the Edit button in the License Status box, or by completing and filing the Voluntary Resignation Form.

-- A request to voluntarily resign may be denied if there is a disciplinary investigation or proceeding then pending against you, or if you have knowledge that the filing of a grievance of substance against you is imminent.
-These situations are addressed under the provisions of the Washington Supreme Court’s Rules for Enforcement of Lawyer Conduct (ELC), Rules for Enforcement of LLLT Conduct (ELLLTC) or Rules for Enforcement of LPO Conduct (ELPOC).
+- In the event a disciplinary investigation or proceeding is pending or the filing of a grievance of substance is imminent, resignation is permitted only under the provisions of the Washington Supreme Court's Rules for Enforcement of Lawyer Conduct (ELC), Rules for Enforcement of LLLT Conduct (ELLLTC) or Rules for Enforcement of LPO Conduct (ELPOC).

 - If it has been less than 4 years since you voluntarily resigned, by filing an application for readmission, including a statement detailing the reasons for voluntarily resigning and the reasons for seeking readmission; or,